 Skip to main content

-To get started with Warp, let’s get a quote for a cross-chain intent.
-You can do that using the /intents/route endpoint.
-To get a quote, you’ll need the destination chain, the token and amount on that chain, and the account address:
+To get started with Warp, request a quote for a crosschain intent.
+Use the /quotes endpoint.
+You’ll need the destination chain, the token and amount on that chain, and the account address:

 Get Quote